amc5dg/Run-Faster/readme2.md

   late_mean = StudentT('late_mean',mu=250,sd=10,nu=5)
 ```

-Next we set up the distribution (called 'times') of our runner for the MCMC to sample from:
+Next we set up the distribution (called 'times') of our runner to sample from:

 ```python
 with runner_model:
   rate = switch(switchpoint >= np.arange(attempts),early_mean,late_mean)
   times = StudentT('times',mu=rate,sd=10,nu=5,observed=data)
 ```
 And finally setting up the sampler.
-Note that we use MAP to set the initial locations of each chain
+Note that we use MAP to set the initial locations of each chain.

 ```python
 with runner_model: